feature-sliced/steiger/README.md

 # Contribution

 Feel free to report an issue or open a discussion.
-Ensure you read the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) first though :)
+Ensure you read our [Code of Conduct](CODE_OF_CONDUCT.md) first though :)

+To get started with the codebase, see our [Contributing guide](CONTRIBUTING.md).

 # Legal info